GyroSuperintelligence/BabyLM/guides/Genetics.md

   3. If still tied, choose by lower token ID
 ```

-This ensures every token gets a unique, deterministic address computed purely from physics.
+This ensures every token gets a unique, Traceable address computed purely from physics.

 ## Part IV: Memory Architecture - Complete Specification with Bounds